rmsk2/rustpwman/README.md

 SHA-256( password | salt | password )
 ```

 where `salt` is a random value of appropriate length and `|` symbolizes concatenation.
 It is also possible to select this or another password based key derivation function through the `--kdf` option or by a [config file](#configuration).
-Currently `scrypt`, `bcrypt`, `argon2` and `sha256` are valid as a parameter for this option and as a config file entry.
+Currently `scrypt`, `argon2` and `sha256` are valid as a parameter for this option and as a config file entry.

 ## Format of payload data